yun-liu/BING/README.md

 **3. Installation for matlab wrappers**

-First, configure environment as described above.
+First, check the environments as described above.
 Then, build.m contains some commands to build the mex function; mexBING is the wrapper of BING algorithm; and runDataset.m use mexBING to run the dataset.

 ### Citations